 How Distribution Deals Work

-Some distributors, like CD Baby, also give you the chance to opt in for publishing administration when setting up the distribution of your songs, but not every distributor does this.
-As with every deal, you’re signing a legal agreement, so take the time to read it over, and make sure you know what services they do offer AND which of those you want to take part in.
+Some distributors, like CD Baby, also give you the chance to opt into publishing administration when setting up the distribution of your songs.
+As with every deal, you’re signing a legal agreement, so take the time to read everything over carefully.
+Make sure you know what services they offer and which ones you want to take part in.

 No Publishing Yet?
 No Problem.